5 things to do in Cinque Terre with kids

 Another option is to arrive around 16am.
 That is the time that most visitors go back to their homes or hotels/rentals and gives you the time to admire Riomaggiore in relative peace.
 Stay for dinner and you will be rewarded with a great sunset.

 Now on to the fun part.
 If you’re smart and avoided as much of the crowd as you possibly can, good for you!
 Start by walking to the small harbor and enjoy the view of the colored houses first and take your pics second.
-After you get this out of the way you will soon see that it was a smart decision, because before you realize it, the crowds start to form and you are already enjoying your coffee (or Aperol Spritz if you’ve arrived late in the afternoon) at one of the many restaurants with great views of the sea and the village.
+Because, before you realize it, the crowds start to form and you are already enjoying your coffee at one of the many restaurants with great views of the sea and the village.

 After enjoying the most famous part of Riomaggiore it is time to see the rest of the village.
 Cobbled streets take you through small and wide alleyways with loads of souvenir shops, restaurants and fruit stalls.
 Walk up to the Church of San Giovanni Battista.
 Not only is this a beautiful church to visit, but this area rewards you with great panoramic views of the whole town and the vineyards behind it.